chyld/VSCify/README.md

 # VSCify

-A Google Chrome extension that displays a "Web Editor" button on every Github repository page.
+A Google Chrome extension that displays a "Web Editor" button on each Github repository page that you visit.

 ## Chrome Extension